-All turnkey projects must be reviewed and approved by the Accounting Officer.
+All engineering projects assignments must be reviewed and approved by the Accounting Officer.
 The following implementation approach must be adhered to:

-- (1) Service Providers appointed in the Engineering Consulting Panel for Turnkey projects may be considered. - (2) Detailed scope must be signed-off with clear list of professional engineers required to successfully deliver the project. - (3) Allocation of projects on a rotational basis will be followed. - (4) Performance monitoring and evaluation will be enforced by the user- department through Contract Management section.
+- (1) Service Providers appointed in the various Engineering Consulting Panels may be considered for works/project assignment. - (2) Detailed scope works must be provided with a list of milestone deliverables, dates, milestone completion certificates, progress payments (in %) until project completion. - (3) Performance monitoring and evaluation of projects will be conducted by the user department Project Manager throughout the project life cycle.